 Secondary glazing, in combination with curtains could out perform double glazing with a 66% reduction in heat loss, and when combined with insulating shutters that fit snugly without gaps, up to 77% of the heat loss is prevented.
 A simple way to reduce heat loss is to seal any gaps around the window and

-Doors - 15% Draughty doors are responsible for 15% of heat loss in the home.
+4. The Doors - how to save up to 15% of heat loss Draughty doors are responsible for 15% of heat loss in the home.
 Blocking the gaps around the door with rubber or brush seals is an easy solution that you can door yourself.
 Hanging thick curtains over the door will also help to trap heat, as will a draught excluder.

 Why not try making your own door draught excluders; it's a great way to reuse old socks and tights.